nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 	The kernel interacts with the machine's hardware.
 It is responsible for all sorts of system management activities.
 It also provides services to the user programs in the form of system calls.

 	The shell interacts with the user.
 It provides the user interface to the computer.
-It performs the job of command interpretation and gets a command-line executed with the help of the kernel.
+It performs the job of command interpretation and gets a command line executed with the help of the kernel.

 ##